Saturday, April 7, 2012

 2004: Janet Jackson debuted at #2 with the album Damito Jo.

-2004: More trouble for Motley Crue as Vince Neil was charged with a misdemeanor of battery after a fight on Sunset Boulevard in Los Angeles.
+2004: More trouble for Motley Crue as Vince Neil's lawyer entered a no contest plea to a misdemeanor of battery in a Beverly Hills courtroom after a fight on Sunset Boulevard in Los Angeles in 2002.

 2008: Olivia Newton-John set out on a 21-day, 141-mile walk along the entire length of the Great Wall of China to raise money for breast cancer research.